dsprenkels/sss-cli/README.md

 This Shamir secret sharing library *could* produce shares that are shorter than their current length.
 However, while Shamir secret sharing is secure for confidentiality, this is not the case for integrity.
-An attacker could tamper with some of the shares After restoring the (malicious) secret, you would not be able to know that it has been tampered with. `sss-cli` uses an AEAD wrapper so that the shares cannot be tampered with, which takes up some extra space.
+An attacker could tamper with some of the shares.
+After restoring the (malicious) secret, you would not be able to know that it has been tampered with. `sss-cli` uses an AEAD wrapper so that the shares cannot be tampered with, which takes up some extra space.